dwrobel/flatcam/README.md

 - modified CutOut Tool so now the manual gaps adding will continue until the user is clicking the RMB
 - added ability to turn on/of the grid snapping and to jump to a location while in CutOut Tool manual gap adding action
+- made PlotCanvas class inherit from VisPy Canvas instead of creating an instance of it (work of JP)

 23.08.2019